Charles Albert of Sardinia: Voyage to Portugal

-Final days in Oporto
+Final days in Porto

-Once his arrival in Oporto became known, Charles Albert was hosted at the Hotel do Peixe, where he remained for two weeks, as his condition worsened.
+Once his arrival in Porto became known, Charles Albert was hosted at the Hotel do Peixe, where he remained for two weeks, as his condition worsened.
 Then he accepted a new residence from a private individual on the rua de Entre Quintas, with a view of the ocean.
 On 3 May, he hosted Giacinto Provana di Collegno and Luigi Cibrario, who brought him greetings from the Piedmontese government.
-To them he said:
+To them, he said:

 During this time, Charles Albert suffered from progressive decay, coughing and abscesses.
 He had two heart attacks, but the doctors considered the condition of his liver the most serious issue, for which the former king abstained from eating very much and fasted on Wednesdays.
 He read the letters and newspapers which arrived from Italy.
 He wrote occasionally to his wife, but regularly and with feeling to the Countess of Robilant.
 He forbade his mother, wife, and children from visiting.

 In the month after his arrival, his health had deteriorated irreparably.
 From 3 July, he was assisted by the doctor Alessandro Riberi, whom Victor Emmanuel had sent from Turin.
 He was no longer able to get out of bed and coughing fits were ever more frequent.
 He passed the night of 27 July in great difficulty.
 On the morning of 28 July, he seemed better, but then deteriorated as a result of a third heart attack.
 The Portuguese priest don Antonio Peixoto, who had assisted him spiritually, met with him and administered extreme unction.
-Charles Albert whispered in Latin, In manus tuas, Domine, commendo spiritum meum (Into your hands, God, I entrust my spirit).
+Charles Albert whispered in Latin, In manus tuas, Domine, commendo spiritum meum (Into your hands, O Lord, I commend my spirit).
 He fell asleep with the crucifix on his chest and died at 3:30 in the afternoon, a little over 51 years old.